Thrandeston

 Thrandeston is a small village on the Norfolk/Suffolk border in England.

 Overview

 The village is split into two areas, Thrandeston Little Green and Thrandeston Great Green.
 Most of the housing, the church and rectory are situated in the former and grouped around the triangular green or the three roads leading off it.
 These lead to Eye, Mellis and Palgrave.

 Thrandeston sits on slightly higher ground away from the southern point of the river Waveney that forms the county boundary.
 The village is situated on the 'High Suffolk' claylands, making it suitable for arable farming.

 The village is about a mile away from both the A143 road from Bury St Edmunds to Great Yarmouth and the A140 from Norwich to Ipswich.
-These were formally turnpike roads of 1762 and 1711, respectively.
+These were formerly turnpike roads of 1762 and 1711, respectively.